-Finally, if a solution involving the redistribution of dependums from actor to actor requiring that recipient actors have not to be re-balanced themselves cannot be found by means of the Function Reballance_Intransitive (Figure 5), the more generic and entry point Function Rebalance try to consider also the possibility of transitively affect the load of recipient actors even over their maximum capacity, by calling the Function Try_Transitive (Figure 4).
+Finally, if a solution involving the redistribution of dependums from actor to actor, requiring that recipient actors have not to be re-balanced themselves, cannot be found by means of Function Reballance_Intransitive, the Function Rebalance consider also the possibility of transitively affect the load of recipient actors even over their maximum capacity, by means of the Function Try_Transitive.
 In this case the adjustments can be spread all over the matrix, implying radical topology redesign.
-Minimizing modifications became now more difficult even to be defined, and, in the current version of the algorithm, no particular claim is done, except that termination and the production of one solution (if it exists) is guaranteed.
-Termination is guaranteed by the fact that each dependum is reassigned at most once (there is no need to reassign it more than once; again, of course, the use of backtracking allow us to test all the reassignments).
+Minimizing modifications became now more difficult even to be defined, and, in the current version of the algorithm, no particular claim is done, except that termination and the production of one solution (if it exists) is generated.
+Termination is guaranteed by the fact that each dependum is reassigned at most once (there is no need to reassign it more than once; again, of course, the use of backtracking allow ut to test all the reassignments).